14 comment

 With so many people running searches using their voice, you can expect the number of long-tail keywords to keep growing, giving you an extra reason to continue creating content for such search terms.

-As for helping you rank for the head keyword, let me quickly tell you what a head term is.
+As for helping you rank for the head term, let me quickly tell you what a head term is.

 Remember the graph that included the keywords “playstation” and “playstation 4 controller battery life”?
 Well, in this case, the long-tail keyword is a part of a bigger topic – PlayStation.
 In this case, the keyword “playstation” is the head term.